Fan service

-Fan service (ファンサービス, fan sābisu), fanservice or service cut (サービスカット, sābisu katto) is material in a work of fiction or in a fictional series that is intentionally added to please the audience, often sexual in nature, such as nudity.
-The term originated in Japanese in the anime and manga fandom, but has been used in other languages and media.
-It is about "servicing" the fan–giving the fans "exactly what they want".
-Fan service can also refer (by means of text, symbol, image, sound) to other stories that contain visual elements.
+Fan service (ファンサービス, fan sābisu), fanservice or service cut (サービスカット, sābisu katto) is material in a work of fiction or in a fictional series that is intentionally added to please the audience.
+Classically sexual in nature, fan service may depict fictional characters in revealing outfits, poses, or situations, occasionally involving partial or full nudity.
+The term originated in Japanese in the anime and manga fandom.

-When anime and manga were translated into English by U.S. companies, the original work was often edited to remove some of the fan service, making it more appropriate for U.S. audiences.
-Mike Tatsugawa explained this change as a result of a difference between the cultural values of Japan and the U.S.

 Today, especially outside anime and manga, the term has expanded to hold a wider meaning.
-This includes any elements, be it visual nods, referencing older or forgotten media related to material, plot detours or otherwise, that are not needed by the actual plot or character development, but are included as nods to, or pandering to the long-term fans of the material, especially in context of sequels or prequels, or later seasons of series.
-Taylor Swift has been referred to as a "ringmaster of fan service" for her use of cryptic clues in her lyrics and accompanying media.
+This includes any elements, be it visual nods, referencing older or forgotten media related to material, shipping certain characters, plot detours or otherwise, that are not needed by the actual plot or character development, but are included as nods to, or pandering to the long-term fans of the material, especially in context of sequels or prequels, or later seasons of series.